Barneys New York: Barney's to Barneys

 In 1989, the store formed a holding company with Japanese department store Isetan to operate stores in both countries.
 The first Tokyo store opened in November 1990.
-The agreement also called for the holding company to spend $250,000 to open 30 smaller stores of approximately 6,500 sqft.
+The agreement also called for the holding company to spend $250,000,000 to open 30 smaller stores of approximately 6,500 sqft.
 The earliest of these smaller format stores opened in Costa Mesa, California in 1990.

 Barneys opened its first department store outside Manhattan in Chicago, in 1993, followed by another large store in Beverly Hills, California, in 1994.

 1996 bankruptcy

 In 1995, the Pressman family intended to close the investment relationship with Isetan consolidating the Barneys retail business and Isetan investment in the United States real estate for the Barneys flagship stores in New York, Chicago, and Beverly Hills.
 At the conclusion of this consolidation, the real estate investment and the retail businesses would be held in one company.

 During the consolidation effort, Isetan's final funding of the real estate investment was intended to be processed through a Pressman family holding company, PREEN (Pressman Robert Eugene Elizabeth Nancy) and then directed to the real estate development.
 Instead of the funds flowing directly through the holding company to the real estate investment, they were given in exchange to BNY Licensing (another Pressman family company that held the Barneys trademarks) for the projected 50 year royalty stream due BNY Licensing from Isetan for their Barneys Japan business.
 Isetan was unaware of this transaction at the time.

 Isetan had reported their investment in Barneys earlier in the year as a current asset expressing their intent and belief that it would be concluded in 1995/first quarter 1996.
 Isetan considered the handling of the final investment a breach in trust, and stopped efforts to consolidate the investment and the Pressman family business.

 In December 1995, under the advice of John P. Campo of LeBeouf, Lamb, Greene & MacRae and Anthony Grillo of The Blackstone Group, the Pressmans recognizing that consolidating the investment and the business was no longer viable, voluntarily filed for Chapter 11 Bankruptcy.
-It was believed that, only in bankruptcy court, could the agreement between the Pressman family and Isetan be dismissed and a new agreement be authored.
+It was believed that, only in bankruptcy court, could the agreement between the Pressman family and Isetan be dismissed and a new agreement be negotiated.
 The strategy failed.

 The company filed for Chapter 11 bankruptcy in early January 1996.
-During the bankruptcy some stores shuttered which included Cleveland, Ohio; Costa Mesa, California; Dallas and Houston, Texas; and Short Hills, New Jersey.
+During the bankruptcy some stores shuttered, including Cleveland, Ohio; Costa Mesa, California; Dallas and Houston, Texas; and Short Hills, New Jersey.
 In subsequent years, management would re-enter some of these markets with larger flagship stores.